shakacode/rescript-dnd/docs/01-GettingStartedGuide.md

 }
 ```

-For convenience, `re-dnd` exposes functor which would create such singleton for you, so you don't have to type this boilerplate yourself:
+For convenience, `rescript-dnd` exposes functor which would create such singleton for you, so you don't have to type this boilerplate yourself:

 ```rescript
 module Container = Dnd.MakeSingletonContainer()